top of page

 Yes, I’m Coming to Tea

-One never likes to refuse an Afternoon Tea, therefore, to signify acceptance of the invitation, we would take our own Calling Card and drop it round to the Lady who’s ‘invited’ us to tea.
+One never likes to refuse an Afternoon Tea, therefore, to signify acceptance of the invitation, we'd take our own Calling Card and drop it round to the Lady who’s ‘invited’ us to tea.
 The act of returning your own Calling Card let the Lady know you were coming to her Tea Party.

-Should you not be able to attend, a little note with your apology would be most appropriate.
+Should you not be able to attend, sending a little note with your apology would be most appropriate.

 We delivered our Calling Card invitations ONE WEEK IN ADVANCE of the Afternoon Tea.